 Sense of empowerment

 A whole genome sequencing procedure produces data that can be analyzed and interpreted in perpetuity.
 Once a genome is decoded it becomes a multigenerational repository of information.
 This replaces the current clinical approach of sequencing individual genes, or of genotyping specific areas of the genome that might or might not be informative.
 Access to a genome sequence reduces or removes the trial and error that frequent diagnostic tests that search for clues for undesirable and elusive health conditions and drug prescriptions that seek to alleviate such conditions.
 Thus, genome sequencing can result in substantial cost saving, especially when measured over the lifespan of an individual.
-Stanek et al. (2012) reported that 98% of surveyed U.S. physicians expected that patient genetic profiles would influence drug therapy, resulting in reduced treatment costs.1
+For example, according to one report, 98% of surveyed U.S. physicians expected that patient genetic profiles would influence drug therapy, resulting in reduced treatment costs (Stanek EJ, et al. Clin Pharmacol Ther 91(3): 450-8).

 Limitations can be expected in any technology, especially in a novel one.
 Clients should be familiar with the limitations of genome sequencing.